Lent calendar prayer and reflection for 24 March

-Today is the anniversary of the day Saint Oscar Romero was shot and killed while saying Mass in El Salvador in 1980.
+Today is the feast day of Saint Oscar Romero, who was killed while saying Mass in El Salvador in 1980.

-He did not always look like he was on the path to martyrdom.
-He was made archbishop of San Salvador during a dictatorship because he was considered a safe bureaucrat.
-Instead he became a brave defender of the poor.
+He was made archbishop of San Salvador during a dictatorship.
+At the time, he was considered a safe bureaucrat.

-He was changed by long nights spent listening to poor farm workers tell their stories, and by the murder of a close friend.
-These experiences brought him back to his roots amongst the poor in the countryside of El Salvador.
+However Monsignor Romero was changed by long nights spent listening to impoverished farm workers tell their stories, and by the murder of a close friend.
+These experiences brought him back to his roots among the poor in the countryside of El Salvador.

 Reflect on some of Saint Oscar Romero’s most inspiring quotations in this PowerPoint reflection.